 Ansel Adams Conducting A Critique Session, Courtesy the Ansel Adams Gallery

-With our new Photo Share Page, we’re going to be seeing a lot of photo critiquing as a vital way to advance.
+With our new Photo Critique Page, we’re going to be seeing a lot of photo critiquing as a vital way to advance.
 One of the key components of photography school is frequent critiquing.
-At the San Francisco Art Institute, students would meet with the instructors each week in one of the studios.
+When I attended the San Francisco Art Institute, students would meet with the instructors each week in one of the studios.
 Three of the walls would be covered with white push-pin boards; those blank walls would stare back at you as you’d post your week’s work.
 Then the instructor would go to each photographer’s work and comment upon it.

 This is not always easy and fun, nor is it always constructive.
 But in the worst case it’ll teach you that you don’t have to listen to everyone’s opinion of your work.
 In the best case, you will learn something from the feedback.